quicwg/base-drafts/draft-ietf-quic-transport.md

 A token allows a server to correlate activity between the connection where the token was issued and any connection where it is used.
 Clients that want to break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
-Tokens obtained in Retry packets MUST NOT be discarded.
+Tokens obtained in Retry packets MUST NOT be discarded during connection establishment (they will not be used with new connections).

 A client SHOULD NOT reuse a token in different connections.
 Reusing a token allows connections to be linked by entities on the network path